littlef00t/BoneAppetit/README.md

 ### Phase 4: Comments (1 day)

-I will be adding a new Comment Store and possible component.
+I will be adding a new Comment Store and component.

 [Details][phase-four]

-### Phase 5: Likes (1 day)

-I will be adding a new Likes Store and possible component.

 ### Bonus:
-I will be implementing a map so puppies can search for treats near their area.
+I will be implementing a map so users can search for food near their area.
-Puppies will be able to search by treats by highest ratings.
-Puppies can update their dishes.
+Users can update their dishes.
+You can just render page by refreshing, not going back to home page.

 [phase-one]: ./docs/phases/phase1.md